yegor256/takes/README.md

 `TsFiles` just looks by file name in the directory configured.

-`TsContentType` sets content type of all responses coming out of the decorated takes.
+`TsWithType` sets content type of all responses coming out of the decorated takes.

 ## Hit Refresh Debugging